SmoQyDQMC.jl: A flexible implementation of determinant quantum Monte Carlo for Hubbard and electron-phonon interactions (version 2.0 release): Numerical Stabilization Routines

 The \gls*{smoqydqmc} package is a Julia implementation of the \gls*{DQMC} algorithm, with support for tight-binding Hubbard Hamiltonians with and without \gls*{eph} interactions.
-The code leverages \gls*{HMC} methods \cite{scalettar1986new,Duane1987hybrid, Beyl2018revisiting} to sample the phonon fields, which allows it to treat a much broader class of \gls*{eph} interactions.
-The package also includes additional features that are not currently included in existing DQMC implementations.
-Specifically, the initial release of this package includes support for \begin{enumerate}[itemsep=-1mm] \item{arbitrary lattices and bases in zero-, one-, two-, and three-dimensions;} \item{intra-orbital Hubbard interactions in any site/orbital in the lattice;} \item{real or complex hopping parameters to enable the introduction of magnetic fields or boundary condition averaging to reduce finite size effects;} \item{Hamiltonians with spin-dependent tight-binding and \gls*{eph} interaction parameters;} \item{fully momentum-dependent \gls*{eph} interactions, including long-range Holstein- and SSH-like couplings;} \item{coupling to multiple phonon branches, either via the same or different microscopic coupling mechanisms;} \item{low-energy optical and acoustic phonon branches; } \item{nonlinear \gls*{eph} interactions and anharmonic lattice potentials up to fourth order in the atomic displacements; } \item{dynamical tuning of the chemical potential to archive a targeted density $\langle n\rangle$; } \item{spatial disorder in any Hamiltonian parameter; and} \item{support for measuring a wide range of common observables on arbitrary lattice geometries.} \end{enumerate}
+The code leverages \gls*{HMC} methods \cite{scalettar1986new,Duane1987hybrid,Beyl2018revisiting,CohenStead2022fast,Ostmeyer2025Minimal} to sample the phonon fields, which allows it to treat a much broader class of \gls*{eph} interactions.
+The package also includes additional features that are useful in various DQMC applications, but are not commonly available.
+Specifically, this package includes support for \begin{enumerate}[itemsep=-1mm] \item{arbitrary lattices and bases in zero-, one-, two-, and three-dimensions;} \item{intra- and inter-orbital Hubbard interactions in any site/orbital in the lattice, as well as extended Hubbard interactions;} \item{real or complex hopping parameters, including twisted boundary conditions, to enable the introduction of magnetic fields or mitigate finite size effects;} \item{Hamiltonians with spin-dependent tight-binding and \gls*{eph} interaction parameters;} \item{momentum-dependent \gls*{eph} interactions, including long-range Holstein- and SSH-like couplings;} \item{coupling to multiple phonon branches, either via the same or different microscopic coupling mechanisms;} \item{low-energy optical and acoustic phonon branches; } \item{nonlinear \gls*{eph} interactions and anharmonic lattice potentials up to fourth order in the atomic displacements; } \item{dynamical tuning of the chemical potential to archive a targeted density $\langle n\rangle$; } \item{spatial disorder in any Hamiltonian parameter; and} \item{support for measuring a wide range of common observables on arbitrary lattice geometries.} \end{enumerate}